Detroit Three show interest in UAW healthcare overhaul idea

-The UAW and bargainers for General Motors Co, Ford Motor Co and Fiat Chrysler Automobiles face a Sept.
+The UAW and bargainers for General Motors Co (GM.N), Ford Motor Co (F.N) and Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N) face a Sept.
 14 deadline to negotiate new labor agreements for 142,000 U.S. workers.
 Rising healthcare costs have emerged as a stumbling block in the way of raises for blue collar workers.

 UAW President Dennis Williams has for months advocated replacing company-run plans with a cooperative that would cover U.S. workers at all three companies and have a more powerful bargaining position with healthcare providers.